wells-wood-research/TTSCP_L102C_DSB-MBnThz-vs-TTSCP_L102C_DDSB-MBnThz/README.md

 We are checking the __tleap_preminimization.out__ file manually using a pdb file.
 If you go to the end of the file, you should see 4 warnings in total and no errors.
 The warnings that appear in this way are likely fine.

-__Note: The tleap_preminimization.in file for the TTSCP_L102C_DSB will differ from TTSCP_L102C_DDSB due to the presence of a disulphide bond.
+__Note: The tleap_postminimization.in file for the TTSCP_L102C_DSB will differ from TTSCP_L102C_DDSB due to the presence of a disulphide bond.
 We should explicitly make this bond in tleap for TTSCP_L102C_DSB, and not have it in TTSCP_L102C_DDSB tleap, if you inspect the provided .in file, you will see an extra line for it in the TTSCP_L102C_DSB.__

 __Note: You may need to remove CONECT records from the protein PDB file particularly if they are formed for the TTSCP_L102C_DSB due to the disulphide bond between C13 and C60 manually.
 Otherwise, tleap might throw an error.__